flex-development/mdjsx/packages/mdjsx-api/docs/CONTRIBUTING.md

 File: `api/index.ts`

-At present, the MDJSX API is a single endpoint.
+At present, the MDJSX REST API is a single endpoint.
 In the event the API grows in complexity, a `lib` directory should be added to house additional modules.

 ## Testing